 Prior Authorization - The process in which UPMC Health Plan determines whether the treatment (certain procedures or medications) or services are Medically Necessary and will be obtained in the appropriate setting.
-For certain treatments or services, you must obtain Prior Authorization by having your provider submit the appropriate documents for the review by UPMC Health Plan prior to receiving such care.
+For certain treatment or services, you must obtain Prior Authorization by having your provider submit the appropriate documents for the review by UPMC Health Plan prior to receiving such care.

 Reasonable & Customary (R&C) Charge - For a Covered Benefit or Covered Service rendered by a Participating Provider, the R&C Charge is the amount agreed upon by UPMC Health Plan and the provider pursuant to a negotiated agreement.
 For the services authorized by UPMC Health Plan that are provided by a Non-Participating Provider, the R&C Charge is the amount that UPMC Health Plan determines is reasonable for Covered Services pursuant to industry standards.
-A Non-Participating Provider may charge you the difference between the billed amount and the R&C amount, in addition to any Copayments, Coinsurance, or Deductible.
+A Non-Participating Provider may charge you the difference between the billed amount and the R&C amount, in addition to any Copayments, Coinsurance, or Deductibles.

-Rider - A document that modifies your Certificate of Coverage.
-A Rider may expand or restrict the benefits set forth in your Certificate of Coverage.
+Rider - A document that modifies your Policy.
+A Rider may expand or restrict the benefits set forth in your Policy.
 Common types of Riders include, but are not limited to, pharmacy, domestic partner, and vision benefit Riders.
-If you are unsure if you have a Rider, contact UPMC Health Plan or the University of Pittsburgh.
+If you are unsure if you have a Rider, contact UPMC Health Plan.

-Service Area -The counties in which UPMC offers Pennsylvania domiciled employer groups and individual health insurance products.
+Service Area - The counties in which UPMC offers Pennsylvania domiciled employer groups and individuals health insurance products.
 For more information, please contact Member Services by calling the phone number on the back of your ID card.